What is massage therapy?

 What are the four types of massage?

-There are four types of massage that are most commonly talked about.
-These include Swedish massage, deep tissue massage, lymphatic massage, and sports massage.
+For example, the four most popular massage ‘types’ include Swedish massage, deep tissue massage, lymphatic massage and sports massage.
+These styles each work with combinations of the above pressure depths and stroke methods to achieve the desired effect for the client.
 While there are many other types and categories of massage, each offering different benefits for specific ailments, issues, worries, and even different ages, these four are amongst the most common types of massage people talk about.

 How much does a massage cost?